 The payment can be different depending on how long you have lived in Canada.
 For instance, you must have lived in the country for at least 40 years after turning 18 to receive the full OAS pension payment.
 If you have not resided in Canada for 40 years after turning 18, you can receive partial pension benefits through Old Age Security Canada.

 The partial pension benefit is 1/40th of the full pension amount for every complete year you have lived in Canada after turning 18.
 I will give you an example to help you understand.

 For Example: David arrived in Canada at the age of 45.
 He has been living in the country for 20 years.
 It means David has spent 20 years as an adult living in Canada.
 According to the requirements, David is eligible to receive 20/40th of the full benefit – half of what he would receive if he had been living in Canada for 40 years.

 Service Canada adjusts OAS benefits every quarter in January, April, July, and October based on the current Consumer Price Index.
-For the third quarter of 2020 (July to September), the maximum OAS monthly benefit is $613.53.
-David qualifies for half of the maximum monthly benefit.
-It means he will receive $306.76 per month.
+For the first quarter of Jan-March 2021, David can receive 2/4th of $615.37 per month.
+It translates to $307.68 per month.

-If you have been living in Canada for a full 40 years since turning 18, you can receive the full $613.56 per month for the third quarter of 2020.
+If you have been living in Canada for a full 40 years since turning 18, you can receive the full $615.37 per month for the first quarter of 2021.

 Do You Qualify for OAS?